Diego Maradona: Retirement and tributes

 Hounded for years by the press, Maradona once fired a compressed-air rifle at reporters whom he claimed were invading his privacy.
-This quote from former teammate Jorge Valdano summarizes the feelings of many:
+This quote from former teammate Jorge Valdano summarises the feelings of many:

-In 1990, the Konex Foundation from Argentina granted him the Diamond Konex Award, one of the most prestigious culture awards in Argentina, as the most important personality in Sports in the last decade in his country.
+In 1990, the Konex Foundation from Argentina granted him the Diamond Konex Award, one of the most prestigious culture awards in Argentina, as the most important personality in sports in the last decade in his country.

 In April 1996, Maradona had a three-round exhibition boxing match with Santos Laciar for charity.
-In 2000, Maradona published his autobiography Yo Soy El Diego ("I am The Diego"), which became a best-seller in Argentina.
+In 2000, Maradona published his autobiography Yo Soy El Diego ("I am The Diego"), which became a bestseller in Argentina.
 Two years later, Maradona donated the Cuban royalties of his book to "the Cuban people and Fidel".

 In 2000, he won FIFA Player of the Century award which was to be decided by votes on their official website, their official magazine and a grand jury.
 Maradona won the Internet-based poll, garnering 53.6% of the votes against 18.53% for Pelé.
 In spite of this, and shortly before the ceremony, FIFA added a second award and appointed a "Football Family" committee composed of football journalists that also gave to Pelé the title of best player of the century to make it a draw.
 Maradona also came fifth in the vote of the IFFHS (International Federation of Football History and Statistics).
 In 2001, the Argentine Football Association (AFA) asked FIFA for authorization to retire the jersey number 10 for Maradona.
 FIFA did not grant the request, even though Argentine officials have maintained that FIFA hinted that it would.

 Maradona has topped a number of fan polls, including a 2002 FIFA poll in which his second goal against England was chosen as the best goal ever scored in a World Cup; he also won the most votes in a poll to determine the All-Time Ultimate World Cup Team.
 On 22 March 2010, Maradona was chosen number 1 in 'The Greatest 10 World Cup Players of All Time' by the London-based newspaper The Times.
 Argentinos Juniors named its stadium after Maradona on 26 December 2003.
 In 2003, Maradona was employed by the Libyan footballer Al-Saadi Gaddafi, the third son of Colonel Muammar Gaddafi, as a "technical consultant", while Al-Saadi was playing for the Italian club, Perugia, which was playing in Serie A at the time.

+In January 2005, Maradona became a member of Olympiacos and appeared in the Karaiskakis stadium to accept his member card.
+He reappeared in the stadium in 2006, this time wearing an Olympiacos shirt.